htw-inka/cam-intrinsics-db/README.md

 Note that you can only use chessboard grids for calibration.
 You can download and print out such a grid from the *assets* folder.

+Also note, that your calibration data set should be smaller than 50MiB.

 ## TODO

 * add the following as optional program arguments: